lambda-orm/lambdaorm-cli/README.md

 ### Lab 01

+In this laboratory we will see:

-The goal of this lab is to use the Lambdaorm-cli commands
+- How to use the Lambdaorm-cli commands
+- how to create a project that uses lambda ORM
+- How to define a schema
+- how to run a bulckInsert from a file
+- how to export data from a schema
+- how to import data into a schema from a previously generated export file

 [source code](https://github.com/FlavioLionelRita/lambdaorm-lab01)